jrochkind/bento_search/README.md

     <%= paginate results.pagination %>
 ~~~~

+### Multi-field search

+Some search engines support-multi field searching, an engine advertises if it does:

+    engine_instance.multi_field_searching? # => `true` or `false`

+The bento_search multi-field search feature always combines multiple
+fields with boolean 'and' (intersection).
+You call a multi-field search
+with a :query hash argument whose value is a hash of search-fields and
+queries:

+    engine.search(:query => {
+      :title  => '"Reflections on the History of Debt Resistance"',
+      :author => 'Caffentzis'
+    })

+The search field keys can be either semantic_search_field names, or internal
+engine search fields, or a combination.
+If the key matches a semantic search field
+declared for the engine, that will be preferred.

+This can be used to expose a multi-field search to users, and the `bento_field_hash_for`
+helper method might be helpful in creating your UI.
+But this is also useful for looking
+up known-item citations -- either by author/title, or issn/volume/issue/page, or doi, or
+anything else -- as back-end support for various possible functions.

 ### Concurrent searching

 If you're going to search 2 or more search engines at once, you'll want to execute